chicks-net/chicks-home/README.md

 chicks-home
 ===========

-my home directory with various small scripts and configs
+My home directory with various small scripts and configs